 But no patient should ever feel rushed or pressured into making a hasty decision.
 It’s vital to get information and expert opinions.
 I also believe it’s important to involve your family — especially your partner, if you have one — in the process so that they too can help gather information, evaluate your options, and support your decision before, during, and after treatment.

 Finally, my greatest satisfaction comes in getting to know my patients and their families — learning about what’s important to them and assisting them in making the best possible decisions regarding their cancer care.
 I want to make certain that whatever decision they arrive at, it will serve them well in the immediate term and for the rest of their lives.

-Clinical Trials Co-Investigated by Vincent P. Laudone
+- Clinical Trials Co-Investigated by Dr. Laudone

 - A Study Assessing Gallium-Labeled PSMA to Look for Signs of Prostate Cancer on PET/CT Scans after Radical Prostatectomy

 Memorial Sloan Kettering's doctors and scientists are constantly developing new treatments for cancer.
 MSK is typically running hundreds of clinical trials at a given time.

 You may be able to participate in a clinical trial even if you are new to MSK.
 Search our online directory to find trial information and see more about who can participate.